Hungry for more news? Here are a few more items of interest that caught the attention of our all-seeing eye.

 Prepare to have your mind blown by a knowledgeable student of one of the worlds most interesting (and lesser known) DMT filled plant teachers- the Acacia….

 “Join DMT-Nexus forum moderator NEN and experiential journalist Rak Razam in this revelatory interview exploring the entheogenic realms of DMT and ayahuasca & their connection to the Dreamtime Consciousness and the Global Shamanic Resurgence.

 Indigenous Australian culture is at least 60,000-100,000 years old.
 Hidden in the unbroken tradition are the shared roots of the Vedas, in which the Acacia (Khadira) was the Vajra, the weapon of Indra.
 The emergence of these plant teachers, and the passing on of indigenous knowledge could be seen to constitute a new reverse colonization of the modern world–the Dreamtime Invasion.
 “At the heart of indigenous philosophy is the Dreamtime.
-It is not the past, or the future, it is the eternal creation out of pattern in the Now.
-The ‘dot’ patterns, the spirit worlds of the tryptamine space are always present, creating the external world.… Read the rest
+It is not the past, or the future, it is the eternal creation out of pattern in the Now. … Read the rest

 On this episode of Breaking the Set, Abby Martin talks to Russell Tice, former intelligence analyst and original NSA whistleblower, about how the recent NSA scandal is only scratches the surface of a massive surveillance apparatus, citing specific targets the he saw spying orders for including former senators Hilary Clinton and Barack Obama.